Time-periodic weak solutions for an incompressible Newtonian fluid interacting with an elastic plate: Introduction

 the \emph{change of curvature tensor} as

 All-in-all, if $h$ denotes the thickness of the shell, then the \emph{Koiter energy} of the plate reads as follows:

 Here

 is a fourth-order tensor known as \emph{the elasticity (or stiffness) tensor}, and $\lambda_s, \mu_s$ are the Lam\'{e} coefficients; see \cite[p.
 162]{Ci05}.
-A crucial feature of the Koiter energy $K$ is the $H^{2}$ coercivity.
+Please observe that in the flat geometry $K$ is coercive in $H^{2}$.
 More precisely, there exists a constant $c_0=c(\lambda_s,\mu_s, h)$ such that